 The NSCDA in Georgia is involved with four places of historical interest.
-The Andrew Low House in Savannah is also the State Society headquarters.
-The Rankin House is in Columbus; the Stetson-Sanford House is in Milledgeville and the Founders Exhibit is in Waycross.
+The Andrew Low House Museum in Savannah is the former headquarters State Society.
+Today, The Andrew Low House Museum preserves one of the finest collections of period furnishings relating to the history of Savannah and the Low family.
+The Rankin House is in Columbus; the Brown-Stetson-Sanford House is in Milledgeville and the Founders Exhibit is in Waycross.

 In November 2000, the National Trust for Historic Preservation presented this prestigious award to The National Society of the Colonial Dames of America “for acquiring, restoring, and interpreting a collection of historic properties that offer invaluable opportunities to experience the rich variety of America’s heritage.”